backdoordata/backdoordata.github.io/_posts/2020-03-22-Math_Students_ML.md

 toc_icon: "hiking"
 toc_sticky: true
 ---
+**<center><span style="font-size:1.08em;">To what extent do the details of our adolescence have an effect on our academic success?</span></center>**

 I was always good at math growing up, but it was never a main interest of mine.
-Somehow, mathematics found its way as my passion early into my college career, and I decided to abandon my pre-med biology major to pursue a degree in actuarial science.
-I soon began taking notice of how people either loved math, or they absolutely hated it, and would say something along the lines of *"I'm just not a math person"*.
+Early into my college career, it somehow found its way as my passion, and I decided to abandon my pre-med biology major to study mathematics full time.
+It wasn't long before I began taking notice of how people either loved math, or they absolutely hated it, and would say something along the lines of *"I'm just not a math person"*.
-I've always assumed that these people just never gave themselves the oppurtunity to truly enjoy mathematics because they never legitimately tried to to do well, and thoroughly conceptualize the material.
+I've always assumed that these people just never gave themselves the oppurtunity to truly enjoy mathematics because they never legitimately tried to conceptualize the material and do well.
 But then I got thinking, is "I'm just not a math person" a legitimate explanation for failing grades? **Is mathematical ability genetic?** **Is it situational?**

 In this project, I attempt to build a machine learning model that uses seemingly irrelevant information about a student to predict their mathematical ability.